Salvador Alvarado

-Salvador Alvarado Rubio (September 16, 1880 – June 10, 1924) served in the Mexican military during the Mexican Revolution and as a statesman.
-He was a general of the Constitutionalist Army under the orders of Venustiano Carranza.
-Alvarado was the Governor of Yucatán from February 1915 to November, 1918.
+Salvador Alvarado Rubio (September 16, 1880 – June 10, 1924) was a general and politician during the Mexican Revolution.
+He served in the Constitutional Army under President Venustiano Carranza.
+Alvarado was the Governor of Yucatán from February 1915 to November, 1918, and Secretary of the Treasury under President de la Huerta.
 There is a Salvador Alvarado Municipality in the State of Sinaloa, where he was born, named in his honor.